mariadb-balajinagamalla/Mysql-to-MariaDB-Migration/Notes.md

 # Design Decisions

-- Repo is private
+- Repository is private
 - No license added yet
-- Focus is repeatable migration playbooks
-- MySQL 8.x → MariaDB 11.x
+- Migration focus: MySQL8 -> MariaDB 11.x
+- CDC not in scope (offline migration)
+- Validation is mandatory before cutover